robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - `UITableViewDataSource` & `UITableViewDelegate` aren’t _really_ independent

-^ Just like with classes, this is a hint that these `protocol`s have too many responsibilities and that they haven’t been divided in the right places.
-Again just like with classes, we should factor out every independent concern into a separate `protocol`.
+^ Just like with classes, this is a hint that these protocols have too many responsibilities and that they haven’t been divided in the right places.
+Again just like with classes, we should factor out every independent concern into a separate protocol.

-^ That wouldn’t necessarily mean thirteen (or more!) `protocol`s for `UITableView`, either—the display notifications and height calculations are split between cells, headers, and footers, but they don’t have to be.
+^ That wouldn’t necessarily mean thirteen (or more!) protocols for `UITableView`, either—the display notifications and height calculations are split between cells, headers, and footers, but they don’t have to be.
 Likewise, the data source is more or less a `Stream` of (hypothetical) `UITableSection`s.

 - Swift does better: `Comparable`, `Equatable`, `GeneratorType`, etc. each have **1** requirement

-^ The takeaway is that the same forces which lead to MVC meaning Massive View Controller will affect your `protocol`s too, if you let them.
+^ The takeaway is that the same forces which lead to MVC meaning Massive View Controller will affect your protocols too, if you let them.
 Fortunately, the One Responsibility Rule is a good rule of thumb here, too.

-- “kitchen sink” `protocol`s are avoidable; factor
+- “kitchen sink” protocols are avoidable; factor

 ---

-# `protocol`s are open-ended shared interfaces
+# protocols are open-ended shared interfaces

-Use `protocol` for open-ended interfaces:
+Use protocol for open-ended interfaces:

 ```swift
 protocol VehicleType {